devplanet-dp/firebase-video-upload/README.md

 ## Fastlane deliver

-As fastlane describes "[deliver](https://docs.fastlane.tools/actions/deliver/) uploads screenshots, metadata and binaries to App Store Connect.
+As in the fastlane docs "[deliver](https://docs.fastlane.tools/actions/deliver/) uploads screenshots, metadata and binaries to App Store Connect.
 Use deliver to submit your app for App Store review".
 Go inside your root directory of the project and enter:
 ```
 fastlane deliver
 ```